 I was a Lab Tech in a Certified State Licensed Lab that monitored effluent water after it was treated and let go into receiving streams.
 I learned that chemical formulas were based upon years of Standards and Practices that originated from years of testing by some pretty smart dudes.

-As an Operator in water treatment just like a swimming pool operator, you can keep it simple by knowing what, why, and how and trust the rest to the dudes that write the Standard & Practices Manuals for the Industry.
-The LSI index works like this:
+As an Operator in water treatment just like a swimming pool operator, you can keep it simple by knowing what, why, and how and trust the rest to the dudes who write the Standard & Practices Manuals for the Industry.

 Swimming Pool With Soft Pool Water